1mansri/nested-comment-backend/API_DOCUMENTATION.md

 **Endpoint:** `POST /get-post-comments`

 **Description:** Retrieves all comments for a specific post with optional sorting.
+Includes user information for each comment.

 **Request Body:**